 III.
 Types of Sausages to Use

-When it comes to sheet pan dinners, the type of sausage you choose can significantly influence the final dish.
-Here are some popular varieties that you can incorporate:
+When it comes to sheet pan dinners, the type of sausage you choose can really change the final dish.
+Here are some popular picks:

 Pork Sausages